nate-lund/piped_fallout-radionulcides/README.md

 NOTE: In any case, targets past "## Compute activity in Bq / g ====" will fail.
 Lots of outside information is needed here.
-YOu will also need to make changes to the plots, but this is place to start.
+You will also need to make changes to the plots, but this is place to start.